Skip to content

 Benjamin Moore Chantilly Lace vs Origami White

-Sherwin Williams Origami White is actually a neutral paint color and outside of the white and off-white range, with an LRV of 76.
+Sherwin Williams Origami White is actually an off-white paint color with an LRV of 76.

 Chantilly Lace vs Origami White.
 A selection of white paint swatches under a larger sample of Chantilly Lace.